VonHeikemen/lsp-zero.nvim/README.md

 require('lspconfig').intelephense.setup({})
 ```

-With this code when `intelephense` (a language server) is active you'll get all the features Neovim offers by default plus autocompletion.
+With this code when `intelephense` (a language server for PHP) is active you'll get all the features Neovim offers by default plus autocompletion.
 [See demo in asciinema](https://asciinema.org/a/648850).

 ## How to get started